 Minimizes Urinary Tract Infections

-This datapoint is a measure of the percentage of long-term patients that have experienced a urinary tract infection.
-Although a higher rate of these infections could reflect poorly on a facility's cleanliness, it can be problematic to compare between nursing homes due to nursing homes having inconsistent reporting standards.
+This gauges the percentage of long-term patients which suffered from a urinary tract infection.
+Although a higher rate of these infections may reflect poorly on a facility's hygiene protocols, it is difficult to compare different nursing homes due to nursing homes having inconsistent reporting standards.

 Appropriately Uses Anti-Psychotic Medication